Carolyn Korsmeyer

-Carolyn Korsmeyer (born 1950) is an author and Professor of Philosophy at the University of Buffalo in New York.
+Carolyn Korsmeyer (born 1950) is an author and Professor of Philosophy at the University at Buffalo in New York.
 She is generally recognized for her study and research on aesthetics, feminism, and emotion theory.

 Career

 Carolyn received her Ph.D. from Brown University in 1972.
-In 1978, she began working as a professor of Philosophy at the University of Buffalo where she continues to work today as the Head of the Philosophy Department.
-Since beginning her career at the University of Buffalo, Korsmeyer has been recognized multiple times for her outstanding performance and continued achievements for her work both in and away from Philosophy.
+In 1978, she began working as a professor of Philosophy at the University at Buffalo where she continues to work today as the Head of the Philosophy Department.
+Since beginning her career at the University at Buffalo, Korsmeyer has been recognized multiple times for her outstanding performance and continued achievements for her work both in and away from Philosophy.
 During her long career, Korsmeyer has published multiple acclaimed articles and books on feminism and aesthetics.